 Debt management is the essential first step if you are ever going to be in a position to accumulate sufficient assets to live a reasonable existence and a comfortable life in retirement.
 But who thinks that far ahead?
 Certainly not Government!

 Almost everyone needs assistance to learn how to manage their finances; after all, it’s the mechanism we all use to fund ‘living’.
 It can be complex and getting the right advice should start early in your working life.
 The misconception is that you seek financial advice when you have plenty of money, but you actually need it when you have very little and looking to accumulate wealth.

 Why do we accept that a certain socio-economic demographic are the disposable victims of the questionable practices and behaviour of the financial institutions issuing these credit cards to individuals who have no capacity to repay?
-How do these financial institutions continually avoid regulatory scrutiny from the Government’s own enforcement authorities?
-There needs to be an enforcement conversation about Financial Institutions complying with the Credit Act or, more precisely, the lack of scrutinising around the practices, behaviour, ethics and morality of the financial institutions issuing these cards.
+How do these financial institutions continually avoid regulatory examination by the Government’s own enforcement agencies?
+There needs to be a conversation about the lack of regularity enforcement and how Financial Institutions manage to comply with the Credit Act or, more precisely, the lack of scrutiny around the practices, behaviour, ethics and morality of the financial institutions issuing these cards.

 There was a time when Financial Institutions issued credit cards, but only after completing a credit assessment of the applicant’s capacity to make repayments, as well as looking at their character and capital position or net worth, essentially to ensure the applicants could afford the repayments and to reduce the risk of individuals getting themselves into financial trouble.